 Does Quest Protein Powder work?

 Yes.
-It contains a quality blend of protein that helps augment muscle growth after exercise.
+It contains a quality blend of protein that helps support muscle growth after exercise.

 What is the price of Quest Protein Powder?

-A standard two-pound canister retails for about thirty dollars.
+A standard two-pound canister costs about thirty dollars.

 How should I take Quest Protein Powder?